The Himalayan country of Nepal is a destination that attracts

 Capital: Kathmandu

-Population: 22 Million
+Population: 29.3 Million people

 People: Nepal has more than 61 ethnic groups and 70 spoken languages.